 Bunk beds are heavy and awkward to move, which is why preparing to take apart your bunk bed properly before you move is essential.
 We recommend disassembling your bunk bed before the moving truck arrives.
 This will prevent you from being left scrambling to dismantle your bunk bed after having unsuccessfully attempted to pivot it every which way to get it through the door frame.
+Once the frame is apart, you will also need to think about moving heavy objects safely without straining your back or damaging your floors.
+Once the bed is broken down into parts, our guide to organising boxes for moving will help you load everything efficiently into the van.

 Bunk Beds can be one of the most time-wasting furniture pieces to dismantle on the day of your move.
 The greater the preparation of simple things such as bunk beds the more likely you are to feel ready to face moving day.
 So here we offer Removals and Storage Experts easy guide for how to dismantle a bunk bed.
+For context on moving a bed safely once the frame is broken down, our dedicated guide covers every stage of the process.
+If you plan to transport the bed after dismantling it, our guide on packing fragile items for a move covers how to protect wooden slats, bolts, and headboards in transit.
+The same careful approach applies to other large pieces of furniture, as our guide to disassembling an office chair explains step by step.

 For the required tools and ten simple steps that break down how to take apart a bunk bed in detail with pictures to guide you the whole way through read on!
+The same two-person technique used for lifting a garden shed safely applies here when manoeuvring the upper bunk frame down a staircase.

 Before you begin: